 - The Asian-Fit design may not fit your face frame

-#10 – Oakley Holbrook Sunglasses
+#11 – Oakley Holbrook Sunglasses

-The Oakley Holbrook sunglasses are a classic design that are great for tennis and really any outdoor activity.
+The Oakley Holbrook sunglasses are a classic design that is great for tennis and really any outdoor activity.
 The frame is made of durable and lightweight O-Matter material, which provides a comfortable and secure fit.

 I have a pair that I use for tennis and wear off the court on sunny days as well.
 They fit well on the court and I never worry about them slipping off my face while playing tennis.